singhshashank25/Orange_cube/README.md

 - Credits

 # Features:
-1. **Search Movie** : Option is provided to Search movie in the website which return 6 related movie including searched one
+1. **Search Movie** : Option is provided to Search movie in the website which return 6 related movies including searched one
 2. **Search Based Recommendation** : It recommends related moive to the login user according to his/her search history
-4. **Populatiy based Action Movie Recommendation** : Recommends action movie to the user on the basis of the popularity of the movie
+4. **Popularity based Action Movie Recommendation** : Recommends action movie to the user on the basis of the popularity of the movie
-4. **Populatiy based Thriller Movie Recommendation** : Recommends thriller movie to the user on the basis of the popularity of the movie
+4. **Popularity based Thriller Movie Recommendation** : Recommends thriller movie to the user on the basis of the popularity of the movie
-4. **Populatiy based Adventure Movie Recommendation** : Recommends adventurous movie to the user on the basis of the popularity of the movie
+4. **Popularity based Adventure Movie Recommendation** : Recommends adventurous movie to the user on the basis of the popularity of the movie
 5. **Create Meets** : User can create room in which two or more member can come together and watch movie and can chat simultaneously
 5. **Video Conversation** : 2+ people can have a video conversation in this website about moive or something
 6. **Turn off / on Camera** : Users are given the option to either turn on or off their webcam during call